-If students knowingly or inadvertently violate any MACU regulation, they are on their honor to report themselves to the VPSS, Student Life Director, the RHD.
-If infractions by other students are known, students are expected to report those infractions to the VPSS, Student Life Director, the RHD.
-In academic matters, students are on their honor not to give or receive information on any exam or any other individual assignment given by a teacher.
+If students knowingly or inadvertently violate any MACU regulation, they are on their honor to report themselves to the VPSS, Student Life Director, and/or the RHD.
+If infractions by other students are known, students are expected to report those infractions to the VPSS, Student Life Director, and/or the RHD.
+In academic matters, students are on their honor not to give or receive information on any exam or any other individual assignment given by a professor.
 Plagiarism (using material without giving credit to the writer) is viewed as a most serious offense.
-See pages 29-30.
+See pages 29-30 of the Academic Catalog for more information on honor codes.
 The honor codes are intended as redemptive devices and should not be interpreted to mean that the university encourages "tattling" for its own sake.
 The university believes that Christians share the responsibility of helping fellow Christians in personal spiritual growth.